ermyas/sgnv2/test/e2e/manual/README.md

 ## Local Multi-Node Manual Testing

-Follow instructions to start a local testnet with four SGN nodes and test different scenarios on your local machine.
+Follow instructions to start a local testnet with multiple validators and test different scenarios on your local machine.

 ### Test Cases